lumina37/rotate-captcha-crack/README.md

 | RotNetR     | RegNetY 3.2GFLOPs | 19.1594°                           | 18.468M | 3.223G |
 | RCCNet_v0_5 | RegNetY 3.2GFLOPs | 42.7774°                           | 17.923M | 3.223G |

-RotNet is the implementation of [`d4nst/RotNet`](https://github.com/d4nst/RotNet/blob/master/train/train_street_view.py) over PyTorch. `RotNetR` is based on `RotNet`.
-I just renewed its backbone and reduce its class number to 180.
-It's average prediction error is `19.1594°`, obtained by 64 epochs of training (2 hours) on the [Google Street View](https://www.crcv.ucf.edu/data/GMCP_Geolocalization/) dataset.
+RotNet is the implementation of [`d4nst/RotNet`](https://github.com/d4nst/RotNet/blob/master/train/train_street_view.py) over PyTorch. `RotNetR` is based on `RotNet`, with `RegNet` as its backbone and class number of 180.
+The average prediction error is `19.1594°`, obtained by 64 epochs of training (2 hours) on the [Google Street View](https://www.crcv.ucf.edu/data/GMCP_Geolocalization/) dataset.

-About the Cross-Domain Test: [Google Street View](https://www.crcv.ucf.edu/data/GMCP_Geolocalization/) and [Landscape-Dataset](https://github.com/yuweiming70/Landscape-Dataset) for training, and Captcha Pictures from Baidu for testing (thanks to @xiangbei1997)
+The Cross-Domain Test uses [Google Street View](https://www.crcv.ucf.edu/data/GMCP_Geolocalization/) and [Landscape-Dataset](https://github.com/yuweiming70/Landscape-Dataset) for training, and Captcha Pictures from Baidu (thanks to @xiangbei1997) for testing.

 The captcha picture used in the demo above comes from [RotateCaptchaBreak](https://github.com/chencchen/RotateCaptchaBreak/tree/master/data/baiduCaptcha)